rohit192000/Java-Tutorial/Arrays/Arrays.md

         // The length of this array determines the length of an created array.
         ```

 3. Since arrays are objects in java they stored in heap memory and we can find the length of an array using object property length.
+The size of an array must be specified by int or short not long.
     - e.g.
         ```java
         int[] arr = new int[20];